 *Smart Tip: Gain insight into customer behavior by checking which combination of ad extensions Google has selected.

 - Control CPC’s with bids, not by removing ad extensions.
 If you see an increase in position from adding an extension, you may see an increase in CPC.
 Adjust this with manual bid adjustments rather than removing the free quality score booster.

 - “If you don’t have anything nice to say, don’t say anything at all” Though we suggest including some ad extension 9 times out of 10, they require effort.
 A weak message or irrelevant offering will simply dilute your ad’s relevance and effectiveness.

 - Make your extensions as relevant as possible.
 See #4 .
 Google optimizes for the searcher’s experience, so it will show the most relevant and useful content.

-- Use the change history report to track how performance has changed since adding or removing an extension.
-Optimize based on those results, or let AdHawk optimize your ads
+- Forget what you optimized?
+Use the change history report to see what changes were made in the past.
+Optimize based on those results, or let AdHawk do it for you.

 - Let AdHawk do this for you.
 Learn more!

 Join the Conversation!

 We’d love to hear your experiences with Ad Extensions and your thoughts on our guide.
 Join the conversation in the comments below.